richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-20-dlesym-output-analysis.md

 **Wind Speed:** Distributions show the closest agreement with ERA5.
 Both exhibit a right-skewed pattern, with most values below 10 m/s and a long tail to higher speeds.
 Early and late DLESyM decades are nearly identical, and the overall distribution aligns closely with ERA5, indicating strong consistency in modeled wind statistics over time.

 ### Percentiles
-Next, we will calculate the percentiles for each of the variables.
-This will allow us to...
+Another approach to evaluating the stability and realism of DLESyM outputs is to examine the temporal evolution of extreme values through percentiles.

-We will do this by calculating the 75th, 90th, 95th and 99th percentiles for each variable on each day of the year for each location in the HealPix grid over the whole 100 years.
-Again, with `xarray`, this is very easy.
-We can simply use the below function.
+We calculate the 75th, 90th, 95th, and 99th percentiles for each variable at each grid point on each day of the year across the entire 100-year simulation.
+This provides insight into both moderate and extreme conditions, highlighting how well the model represents variability and rare events over long timescales.

+Again, by using `xarray`, this procedure is straightforward.
+The function below efficiently computes these percentiles across the HealPix grid for all time steps:

 ```python
 import xarray as xr